-Segment contribution for the second quarter of 2017 decreased proportionately with revenue and remained consistent as a percentage of revenue at 30.4% in the second quarter of 2016.
+Segment contribution for the second quarter of 2017 decreased proportionately with revenue and remained consistent as a percentage of revenue at 30.4% in the second quarter of 2017 compared to 30.8% in the second quarter of 2016.
 The increase in segment contribution for the first half of 2017 reflects lower general and administrative expenses, including lower expenses related to sales force events.